Kearny Arizona Real Estate Market Report — August 2026

 - Affordability that no metro suburb matches… Median list under $200,000 puts Kearny entry-level housing inside reach of buyers locked out of Phoenix and Tucson by tripled-up prices.

 The Kearny Arizona Real Estate market will never have the velocity of Maricopa or Casa Grande… and that is the point.
-Buyers who choose Kearny do so because the small-town economics, the low crime, and the planned-community character matter more than appreciation curves.
-For those buyers, Kearny in 2026 looks roughly the same as Kearny in 2010, which is a meaningful proposition in an Arizona real estate landscape that has changed everywhere else.
+Buyers who choose Kearny Pinal County real estate do so because the small-town economics, the low crime, and the planned-community character matter more than appreciation curves.
+For those buyers, Kearny in 2026 looks much the same as Kearny in 2010, which is a meaningful proposition in an Arizona real estate landscape that has changed everywhere else.

 - Investors: Cash-flow math works in Kearny when entry prices stay under $150,000.
 Three-bedroom rentals lease in the $750 to $1,100 range.
 Verify mining-employment outlook before committing… a single-industry town carries single-industry risk.